anish-lakkapragada/SeaLion/README.md

 General Information
 -------------------

-SeaLion was built by Anish Lakkapragada starting in Thanksgiving of 2020 and has continued onto early 2021.
+SeaLion was built by Anish Lakkapragada, a freshman in high school, starting in Thanksgiving of 2020 and has continued onto early 2021.
 The library is meant for beginners to use when solving the standard libraries like iris, breast cancer, swiss roll, the moons dataset, MNIST, etc. The source code is not as much as